tinuzz/wp-plugin-trackserver/readme.txt

 For OsmAnd, that has no built-in authentication, Trackserver has used an access key instead of your WordPress password from the very beginning.
 For TrackMe, this was implemented in v1.9.
-So from version 1.9 onward, every WordPress user that is allowed to use Trackserver has its own separate access keys for TrackMe and OsmAnd, settable in the Trackme user profile.
+So from version 1.9 onward, every WordPress user that is allowed to use Trackserver has its own separate access key for OsmAnd and a separate password for TrackMe, settable in the Trackme user profile.

-If you have been using Trackserver with TrackMe before v1.9, you should now set the password in TrackMe to the access key, instead of your WordPress password.
+If you have been using Trackserver with TrackMe before v1.9, you should now set the password in TrackMe to this new password, instead of your WordPress password.
 Like your password, you should keep your access keys to yourself, but the idea is that the security impact of such a key is low, compared to your WordPress password, and that you can (and should!) change the keys regularly.

 = What is this 'slug' you are talking about? =